jonjack/rust-demo-apps/aws/simple_cargo_lambda_project/README.md

-# Simple Lambda Local Docker Build
+# README

-This project just demonstrates an approach to building a lambda.zip locally (inside a docker container) for upload to AWS.
-This is not an ideal approach, you would rather use CDK, or better still [cargo-lambda](https://www.cargo-lambda.info/) which is wrapper around AWS CDK with some useful functions.
+This project demonstrates how to create and manage a simple project using [cargo-lambda](https://www.cargo-lambda.info/).

 The function itself does nothing interesting, it accepts a plain JSON body which it logs and then echos back to the caller.